 Managing Itching Without Scratching

-Itching is a regular part of any wound healing, and it usually comes as a result of nerve regeneration or scab fall off.
-Scratching can damage delicately placed grafts and cause harm to the skin.
+Itching is a standard part of wound healing and usually results from nerve regeneration or scab fall-off.
+Scratching can damage delicate grafts and harm the skin.
 Instead of rubbing, use cool compresses and moisturising sprays to soothe itchiness.

 Adjusting Oil Use Based on Scalp Response